 2700 McKinley Ave, Columbus

 John Carl Warnecke designed McDowell in 1960 as an elementary school with four cluster buildings that had three classrooms each and connecting open-air walkways.
 The school became an adult education center in 1982.
-It was designated a National Historic Landmark by the National Park Service in 1999.
+In 2000, it was designated a National Historic Landmark by the National Park Service.

 Northside Middle School, Harry Weese, 1961

 This three-story building is distinguished by the repetitive use of brick arches (on the interior as well as the exterior) over the windows.
 It is very reminiscent of the old Mooney Tannery which used to sit in the Mill Race Park area.
 The building is a compact rectangle of brick and masonry bearing wall construction.
 Harry Weese described the building as “a firm statement of the dignity and prominence in the community that a school should possess.”
 This three-story building is in contrast to the sprawling, mostly one-level, schools built during this time period.
 Unlike many architects, Harry Weese buildings never had a definitive signature look, which might become identified as “Weese.”
 Each of his buildings were an attempt to solve the unique design problem at hand.

 Read more, and see more photos, here >